-The Finance and Audit Committee is a sub-committee of the main Board of Trustees.
-Its purpose is review and scrutinise the Beckmead Trust's finances to ensure systems and processes are robust and to review growth plans for the Trust.
+The Finance and Resources Committee is a sub-committee of the main Board of Trustees.
+Its purpose is to oversee the budgets and the business functions of the Trust and its academies on behalf of the Board of Trustees.
+During the year Andrew Greenwell joined the committee.